Intensity doubling for Brownian loop-soups in high dimensions: Introduction

-When the dimension of space is high (i.e., $d \ge 7$ in the case of $\Z^d$), the proportion of large Brownian loops vs. small Brownian loops in a given large box will be smaller and the clusters of Brownian loops (the connected components of the union of all Brownian loops) will (or are believed to) share most features of the clusters of critical Bernoulli percolation in that spatial dimension.
+These loop-soup clusters are of interest in any dimension (in the planar case, this ends up being part of the conformal invariance SLE/CLE realm, see for instance \cite {SW}).
+The focus of the present paper with be the case where the dimension of space is high (i.e., $d \ge 7$ in the case of $\Z^d$).
+There, the proportion of large Brownian loops versus small Brownian loops in a given large box will be smaller and the clusters of Brownian loops (the connected components of the union of all Brownian loops) will (or are believed to) share most features of the clusters of critical Bernoulli percolation in that spatial dimension.
 For instance, the probability that two given points $x$ and $y$ are in the same cluster decays like a constant times $1/|x-y|^{d-2}$ when $|x-y| \to \infty$ (this follows directly from the explicit formula mentioned above in the case of loop-percolation) -- the same result is known to hold for nearest-neighbour Bernoulli percolation for $d \ge 11$ and sufficiently spread-out Bernoulli percolation for $d \ge 7$, see \cite {HvdH} and the references therein.
-There has been a rather intense activity about this loop-percolation model on cable graphs -- some recent references dealing with this high-dimensional regime include \cite {W2,CD1,DPR,GJ,CD2} (see more generally the recent preprint \cite {CD2} for a more complete reference list).
+Some recent references dealing with this high-dimensional regime of Brownian loop-percolation include \cite {W2,CD1,DPR,GJ,CD2} (see more generally the recent paper \cite {CD2} for a more complete reference list).